netserf/netsig-presentation-rabbitmq-for-newbies/mqtt/README.md

 - `make restart-server`: Restarts only the RabbitMQ server
 - `make restart-producer`: Restarts only the producer
 - `make restart-consumer`: Restarts only the consumer
-- `make mgmt`: Opens the RabbitMQ management UI in browser
+- `make ui`: Opens the RabbitMQ management UI in browser
 - `make clean`: Stops containers and removes images

 ## Quick Start